krrrcks/krrrcks.github.io/_src/posts/2014-07-06-i-learned-something-about-symbols-and-packages.markdown

-	Title: "I learned something about symbols and packages"
+	Title: I learned something about symbols and packages
 	Date: 2014-07-06T09:02:39
-	Tags: "Common Lisp", IT
+	Tags: Common Lisp, IT

 I am using Common Lisp for developing a web application.
 Several days ago a new part of this application didn't worked as supposed and I